vyshnavs/shopping-cart/README.md

-this is express developed shopping cart application it uses mogodb as the database
+This is express developed shopping cart application,which uses mongodb as database